Sbuazjr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-File 13. script that changes group owners
+File 14. script that changed owners and groups